tonningp/CIS206-arduino/README.md

 # CIS206-arduino
-## To run the terminal application:
+## To run an application in a subfolder with the serial port
-    cd terminal
+    cd <subfolder>
     javac -cp jssc.jar *.java
     java -cp '.:jssc.jar' Main

+## To run an application in a subfolder with the serial port
+    cd <subfolder>
+    javac *.java
     java Main

 ## Writing to the Serial Port